Xinglab/IRIS-long/README.md

 ### Data processing

-A sub-command is used to pre-process ESPRESSO results.
+This sub-command is used to pre-process ESPRESSO results.
 The command can start from raw ESPRESSO gtf and ESPRESSO abundance matrix and it will generate bed format file (derived from gtf file) as well as normalized abundance matrix using CPM as unit in both transcript level and gene level.
 Besides, it will also generate isoform proportion matrix, which would be used in the following steps

 Our script can be run as follows: